There are two things a book can possess that are guaranteed to pull me in:

 Other things I loved:

 - Ken Dietz, Vera’s father.
-He’s dealing with some complex emotions too, trying to raise a grieving teenage daughter on his own, and you get to explore his thoughts and struggles in chapters written from his perspective.
+He’s dealing with some complex emotions too while trying to raise a grieving teenage daughter on his own, and you get to explore his thoughts and struggles in chapters written from his perspective.
 The way his relationship with Vera develops throughout the book is realistic and super sweet, putting him right up there with Keith Mars in the pantheon of awesome single dads.

 - Alternating past and present tense.
 The book switches between present events and flashbacks that serve as clues to Vera and Charlie’s complicated relationship and everything that led to his death.
 It seems like it could get confusing, but it never does.
-Everything flows together so well.
+Everything flows so well.

 - A satisfying ending, despite some loose ends.
 Things that need to be dealt with are dealt with appropriately, and some details are left open to interpretation, but it leaves you contemplating them rather than feeling annoyed that they’re not resolved.
 It’s like we are Vera and Ken and the town.
 Sometimes we don’t have the answers to everything, so we’re left wondering about them instead, imagining how they could have been or how we wish they were.
 That’s real life, and that’s Please Ignore Vera Dietz.